skarpushin/summerb/summerb-easycrud/README.md

 NOTES:
 1. EasyCrud knows nothing about the way you manage security in your application.
-Therefore, you need to provide your own implementation
+Therefore, you need to provide your own implementation of the interface `CurrentUserUuidResolver`.
+Typically you'll create simpl impl to get data from current Authentication
-2. EasyCrud makes hard assumption that your user ID is represented as a String
+2. EasyCrud makes hard assumption that your user ID is represented as a String (doesn't have to be UUID though, may be something else alphanumerical)

 ### 2. Augment Row class
 Add `HasAuthor` interface to your Row class and add corresponding fields: